 In the case of timer/event counter OFF condition, writing data to the timer/event counter preload register will also reload that data to the timer/event counter.
 But if the timer/event counter is turned on, data written to it will only be kept in the timer/event counter preload register.
 The timer/event counter will still operate until overflow occurs.
-When the timer/event counter (reading TMR) is read, the clock will be blocked to avoid errors.
+When the timer/event counter is read, the clock will be blocked to avoid errors.
 As clock blocking may results in a counting error, this must be taken into consideration by the programmer.

-The bit0~2 of the TMRC can be used to define the pre-scaling stages of the internal clock sources of the timer/event counter.
+The bit 0~2 of the TMR0C can be used to define the pre-scaling stages of the internal clock sources of the timer/event counter.
 The definitions are as shown.
-The overflow signal of the timer/event counter can be used to generate PFD signals for buzzer driving.
+The timer/event counter overflow signals can be used to generate signals for the buzzer.